Best night vision goggles for 2022

 The 25mm objective lens is less impressive than some of the other night vision goggles we saw but still gets the job done.
 We have seen better battery life, though, as six AA only works for about six hours of operation.

 These goggles offer manual focus and a 2.31-inch screen for easy and clear viewing and even come with a surprising addition of a 32 GB memory card and case.
-Unfortunately, though, this system is relatively large, so it won’t be ideal for holding by hand for long periods.
+Unfortunately, though, this system is relatively large, so it won’t be ideal for holding by for long periods.

 Best for surveillance: CREATIVE XP Night Vision Goggles – Pro